ossimantylahti/documentation-user/accounting/localizations/mexico.rst

 -------------------------------------------

 First, make sure that your company is configured with the correct data.
-Go in :menuselection:`Settings --> Users --> Companies`
+Go in :menuselection:`Settings --> Set up your company information --> Set Up` and enter a valid address and VAT for your company.

-and enter a valid address and VAT for your company.
-Don’t forget to define a mexican fiscal position on your company’s contact.
+You need to enter to Contacts and look for your company.
+Then define a Mexican fiscal position on your company’s contact form and its sub-tab Accounting.

 .. tip::
    If you want use the Mexican localization on test mode, you can put any known